 White House sets high-level direction; Congress, the State Department, and USAID define priorities; USAID leads on administering assistance

-The US Department of State (State Department), headed by Secretary of State Rex Tillerson, is primarily responsible for foreign policy.
-The State Department is also an important party to development policy-setting.
+The US Department of State (State Department), headed by the secretary of state (currently Mike Pompeo), is primarily responsible for foreign policy but is also an important party to development policy-setting.
 Under direction from the White House, it has sole- or joint-policy authority on issues including peacekeeping, democracy, global health, and food security.
 The State Department manages or co-manages a wide range of bilateral development programs as well as funding to international organizations.
-In countries where the US has strong foreign policy and national security interests, the State Department and its embassies play an active role in informing overall development policy in that country.
+In countries where the US has strong foreign policy and national-security interests, the State Department and its embassies play an active role in informing overall development policy in that country.
 While different approaches and mechanisms are deployed depending on which governmental agency is implementing, the State Department has Integrated Country Strategies (ICS) that strive to encapsulate the government’s foreign-policy objectives into one high-level strategy.

 Several offices oversee the State Department’s development-related activity:

-- Under-Secretary for Civilian Security, Democracy, and Human Rights (this position is vacant) is responsible for efforts to address threats to civilian security such as extremism, mass atrocities, and weak governance, as well as refugee, migration, and population issues.
+- Under-Secretary for Civilian Security, Democracy, and Human Rights (vacant) is responsible for US efforts to address threats to civilian security such as extremism, mass atrocities, and weak governance, as well as refugee, migration, and population issues.

-- Under-Secretary for Economic Growth, Energy, and the Environment (this position is vacant) leads efforts on policies related to economic growth, energy, environment, science, and technology.
+- Under-Secretary for Economic Growth, Energy, and the Environment, Manisha Singh (Acting) leads efforts on policies related to economic growth, energy, environment, science, and technology.

-Other key State Department stakeholders include the special representative for Global Food Security (Ted Lyng, acting), and the US ambassador to the UN, Nikki Haley, who is leading on a review of the UN system.
-At the moment, the State Department does not have all its political appointments filled, limiting political leadership of the department’s work.
-This situation may continue through the end of the various reviews currently underway.
+Other key State Department stakeholders include the special representative for Global Food Security (vacant) and the US ambassador to the UN, Jonathan Cohen (acting).
+To date, many of the political positions remain unfilled at the State Department, limiting political leadership of the department’s work.

-US Department of Defense (DOD), currently led by Secretary James Mattis, manages aid-funded military assistance programs, some humanitarian assistance, and programs on disease surveillance, and health research and development.
+US Department of Defense (DOD), currently led by Patrick M. Shanahan (acting), manages aid-funded military assistance programs, some humanitarian assistance, and programs on disease surveillance and health research and development.

-US Department of Health and Human Services (HHS), currently led by Secretary Thomas Price, implements global health programs, including a portion of PEPFAR.
-HHS has four independent agencies that are especially active in global health: the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC) (further details below), the Food and Drug Administration (FDA), and the Health Services and Resources Administration (HRSA).
+US Department of Health and Human Services (HHS), currently led by Secretary Alex Azar II, implements global health programs, including a portion of PEPFAR.
+HHS has four independent agencies that are especially active in global health: the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC, further details below), the Food and Drug Administration (FDA), and the Health Services and Resources Administration (HRSA).

-US Department of the Treasury (Treasury), currently led by Secretary Steven Mnuchin, leads the US’s efforts to promote economic growth and poverty reduction in developing countries through the Office of Development Policy and Debt, which manages the US contributions to and participation in the World Bank (along with the US executive director to the World Bank) and other multilateral and regional development institutions.
+US Department of the Treasury (Treasury), currently led by Secretary Steven Mnuchin, leads US efforts to promote economic growth and poverty reduction in developing countries through the Office of Development Policy and Debt.
+This office manages US contributions to and participation in the World Bank (along with the US executive director to the World Bank) and other multilateral and regional development institutions.

-US Department of Agriculture (USDA), currently led by Secretary Sonny Perdue, provides food assistance and finances the ‘Food for Peace Program’, the US’s largest provider of food assistance provider of food assistance (see Deep Dive: Agriculture and Deep Dive: Nutrition).
+US Department of Agriculture (USDA), currently led by Secretary Sonny Perdue, provides food assistance and finances the ‘Food for Peace Program’, the US’ largest provider of food assistance (see ‘Sector: Agriculture’ and ‘Sector: Nutrition’).

 US Agency for International Development (USAID) is headed by USAID Administrator Mark Green.
-The agency is technically independent, but operates within the parameters of the foreign policy guidance from the president, the secretary of state, and the NSC.
-USAID’s administrator is invited to NSC meetings as appropriate.
+The agency is technically independent but operates within the parameters of foreign policy guidance from the president, the secretary of state, and the NSC.
 The agency leads the implementation of US global development programs, though it often shares responsibility for strategy and implementation with the State Department.
-This is the case with HIV/AIDS funding, where the State Department’s OGAC coordinates and USAID, CDC, and NIH implement.
 USAID is organized around programmatic as well as country programs, managed by offices in partner countries (called USAID missions), which are supported by headquarters in Washington, DC.
 Based on analysis of each partner countries, USAID’s overseas missions develop five-year Regional or Country Development Cooperation Strategies (CDCS) in cooperation with Washington headquarters and local stakeholders.
 At the country level, USAID mission directors exercise discretion on some aspects of strategy and implementation.

 Centers for Disease Control and Prevention (CDC), part of HHS, is the largest government agency worldwide working in disease control and prevention.
 It operates both within the US and abroad.
 The Center for Global Health (CGH) was established in 2007 to drive CDC’s work globally.
 CGH has four divisions: 1) Division of Global HIV/AIDS, 2) Division of Parasitic Diseases and Malaria, 3) Division of Global Health Protection, and 4) Division for Global Immunization.
 CDC’s Office of Infectious Diseases (OID), comprising three national centers, also participates in US global health efforts.